 And while there are several links throughout the pillar page, the vast majority of them don't link to other Typeform content assets.
 In fact, it's not until toward the end of the pillar page that those links to other Typeform pages begin to appear, and even them, they're used sparingly, and typically used to support points and direct readers to solutions.

-HubSpot's Global Head of Growth and SEO, Matthew Barby, is no stranger to the HubSpot Marketing Blog, or the people who comprise its team.
+HubSpot's Director of Acquisition, Matthew Howells-Barby, is no stranger to the HubSpot Marketing Blog, or the people who comprise its team.
 We regularly quote him here, and frequently pester him with our own questions.
 Naturally, his website is a go-to resource for marketers who want to learn about SEO -- and it includes an exemplary pillar page on customer acquisition strategies.

 But these links are supplemental and relevant, and there aren't tons of them -- all of them direct the user to Barby's tools on the topic at hand, which is customer acquisition.
 Instead of bombarding the user with numerous in-text links, well-designed CTAs are used to allow readers to click to learn about these tools.